 Both the ICU and HDU are run by a team of consultant intensivists (senior doctors specially trained in managing critically ill patients).
-Five highly trained doctors are available 24/7 in the ICU, along with more than 40 critical care trained nurses, four respiratory therapists, and a team of physiotherapists, technologists, pharmacists, dieticians and secretarial support.
+Highly trained doctors are available 24/7 in the ICU, along with critical care trained nurses, respiratory therapists, and a team of physiotherapists, technologists, pharmacists, dieticians and secretarial support.

 Our aim is to deliver very high quality critical care in an environment that is appropriate and safe to meet the needs of all patients.

 We are specialist providers of a wide range of disciplines which include neurosurgery, GIT surgery, oncology, cardiac surgery, renal surgery, stroke, vascular surgery and urology.
 The code blue team and the rapid response team for the critical patients in the hospital leaded by ICU experts.
 The ICU is considered as a referral centre from all areas in Abu Dhabi.

 In addition our main core of services include:

 - Mechanical ventilation